WE HAVE THE ANSWERS TO YOUR

 DISTRIBUTION OF GAMING REVENUE IN BC

-Support for public programs, healthcare and education $907.7 million
+Support for public programs, healthcare and education $1.013 billion

 The Province shares gaming revenue with local governments that host casinos and community gaming centres in BC